 The most common method to accelerate gradient estimation is to read pre-computed gradients from memory.
 However, this acceleration technique has several drawbacks.
-In order to gain high performance the gradients must be stored in memory, resulting into an inefficient usage of resources.
-Furthermore such a solution is limited by memory bandwidth instead of the preferable CPU throughput; the evolution of computer systems has shown that CPU performance increases faster than memory bandwidth.
+In order to gain high performance the gradients must be stored in memory, resulting in an inefficient usage of resources.
+Furthermore such a solution is limited by memory bandwidth instead of preferably CPU throughput.
+The evolution of computer systems has shown that CPU performance increases faster than memory bandwidth.
 Going one step further if the data exceeds the main memory capacity, out-of-core rendering has to be performed and the gap between CPU throughput and memory bandwidth becomes even larger.
-Additionally, experience has shown, that not every gradient estimation scheme performs equally well on all kinds of data.
+Experience has shown, that not every gradient estimation scheme performs equally well on all kinds of data.
 Therefore the ability to switch between different gradient estimation schemes is an important feature and basically not efficiently given if pre-computing is used.
+Additionally, often only gradient direction is stored and the gradient magnitude is omitted, otherwise the storage requirements can become considerably high.
 Finally, pre-computing the gradients is quite time consuming.
-Considering a now-a-days medical visualization system, the doctors main interest is to carry out the examination as fast as possible.
+Considering a now-a-days medical visualization system, the doctor's main interest is to carry out the examination as fast as possible.
 The total time from scanning the patient to the actual examination is a highly critical factor.

 To avoid these issues, our approach performs on-the-fly gradient estimation.
-However, in order to obtain highly accurate images, a dense object and image sample distance is inevitable, which implies high computational costs.
-A typical re-sampling resolution illustrated in 2D is shown in figure 2a.
+In order to obtain highly accurate images, a dense object and image sample distance is inevitable, which implies high computational costs.
+A typical re-sampling resolution illustrated in 2D is shown in Figure 2a.
 In this case there are eight re-sample locations within a cell.
 Each gradient at the corners of one cell has to be computed eight times.
 Furthermore, each corner is shared between four cells in 2D.
-The total amount of redundant gradient computations at one corner add up to eight re-sampling positions multiplied by four cells which gives a total of 32 computations.
-Mapping the same calculation to 3D, results in computational costs which are considerably higher.
+The total amount of redundant gradient computations at one corner is eight re-sampling positions multiplied by four cells which gives a total of 32 computations.
+In 3D the computational costs are even considerably higher.
 These very costly redundant gradient computations can be avoided by refined caching.
 However, not every gradient estimation scheme is suitable for caching.
 There are several studies on gradient filters for volume rendering with focus on accuracy, importance in terms of image quality and efficiency.
-Especially, Möller et al. [MMMY97] give a thorough comparison of commonly used normal estimation schemes.
+Especially, Moeller et al. [9] give a thorough comparison of commonly used normal estimation schemes.
 They differentiate between four types of gradient estimation schemes:

-- 1. Continuous Derivative uses a derivative filter which is pre-convolved with the interpolation filter.
-The gradient at a resample location is then computed by convolving the volume by this combined filter. - 2.
+- 1. Continuous Derivative uses a derivative filter which is preconvolved with the interpolation filter.
+The gradient at a resample location is then computed by convolving the volume with this combined filter. - 2.
 Analytic Derivative uses a special gradient filter derived from the interpolation filter for gradient estimation. - 3.
-Interpolation First computes the derivative at the resample position by re-sampling the data on a new grid, such that the used derivative operator can directly be applied.
+Interpolation First computes the derivative at the re-sample position by re-sampling the data on a new grid, such that the used derivative operator can be applied directly.
 This is very beneficial if orthographic rendering is performed. - 4.
 Derivative First computes the gradients at the grid-points and then interpolates these at the desired re-sample position.